Iowa youth group launches statewide fundraiser at noon today - NewsBreak

 Third Iowa teen takes plea deal in killing near high school

-FILE - Police investigate a shooting outside of East High School in in Des Moines, Iowa, on March 7, 2022.
-A third teenager charged with murder in a drive-by shooting death of a 15-year-old boy outside a Des Moines high school in March has agreed to plead guilty to lesser crimes.
-The plea agreement accepted by a state court judge on Monday, Oct.
-3, 2022, may allow Gumaro Marquez-Jacobo, 18, to avoid prison time for charges related to the March 7 death of 15-year-old Jose Lopez.
-(Zach Boyden-Holmes/The Des Moines Register via AP, File)
+DES MOINES, Iowa (AP) — A third teenager charged with murder in a drive-by shooting death of a 15-year-old boy outside a Des Moines high school in March has agreed to plead guilty to lesser crimes.
+The plea agreement accepted by a state court judge on Monday may allow...

 Regulators fine three more sports betting operations for credit card use